bvonboyen/bvonboyen.github.io/_posts/2025-12-04-value-bets.md

 - Value is the starting point, not the decision.
 - Equal Weight is inefficient; Max Return is overly concentrated.
-- Optimised λ-portfolios provide the best balance of return, risk and stability.
+- Optimised portfolios provide the best balance of return, risk and stability.
 - Risk profiles and loss contributions become meaningful only when visualised.

 Key metrics from Matchday 12: